DataDog/datadog-cloudformation-resources/RELEASING.md

 Our team will trigger the release pipeline.

-* Bump the versions in the pom.xml, e.g. User resource pom.xml
+* (If you're releasing a Java resource) Bump the versions in the pom.xml, e.g. User resource pom.xml
+* Update the `description` field in the resources json schema to include the version of the resource.
 * If you bumped the datadog-cloudformation-common version, update the dependency in the resource you are releasing.
+* If you're releasing a resource using the Java runtime (This step isn't needed for python resources):
   * Go into the resource folder and build the JAR: `mvn package` (this will also execute tests)
 * Generate the zip file `cfn-cli submit --dry-run --no-role` (or use the one created during testing) and upload it to the s3 bucket.
 * Create a github release for this version, and attach the generated zip file.